This article has links to products and services we love, which we may make commission from.

 From Crianlarich, the next town is Tyndrum (pronounced Tine-drum).

-The Green Welly is a landmark on the West Coast of Scotland where you can buy some Scottish souvenirs, a toilet stop, and a cuppa before you take the turn towards Oban.
+Here, you can buy some Scottish souvenirs, stop for a toilet stop, and have a cuppa before you take the turn towards Oban.

-Late Morning and Early Afternoon: Oban
+Afternoon: Oban

 This picturesque seaside town is the gateway to the Hebridian islands and is packed with things to do and see.

-You can explore the Woodland Trail, World of Trees, the spectacular Willow Hall, and the mischievous Faerie Garden.
+Another option is to explore the Woodland Trail, World of Trees, the spectacular Willow Hall, and the mischievous Faerie Garden.

 Since Oban is the seafood capital of Scotland, you are truly spoiled for choice with restaurants.

-Ee-Usk is set on the pier, and its large windows offer you views over to the Isles of Kerrera Lismore and beyond.
+Ee-Usk is set on the pier, and its large windows offer views over to the Isles of Kerrera Lismore and beyond.

 The Seafood Hut is a little green hut on the pier that prepares your meal there and then for you to enjoy alfresco.